 Rachel Freire Studio focuses on value attribution and how to make sustainability inherent in future design logic, contributing to the roadmap of boutique production and scalability for wearables: integrating technology, craftsmanship and experimental techniques with high-end garment manufacture processes.
 Her East London atelier hosts a myriad of projects and collaborations, working with highly skilled artists and technicians who can be found in the credits.
 She is currently fascinated with the reality of combining fabrics and circuits to create functional garments for the future and is the textile designer of mi.mu gloves, a gestural interface to compose and perform music with your hands.
 Her work is designed to tell stories, or to inspire them.

-Currently: visiting tutor at the Royal College of Art. research assistant at EECS, Queen Mary. secret scifi costume adventurer
+early 2019: visiting tutor RCA. research assistant EECS Queen Mary. secret scifi costume adventurer